Create a Website Account - Manage notification subscriptions, save form progress and more.

 As reflected in the previous chart, Monona Express does have a reduced rate for students and seniors.
 But it does not have a discounted Pass Program with area schools, hospitals and businesses; Monona is just too small.

-As reflected in the previous chart, Madison Metro has a reduced rate for students and seniors.
+Also as reflected in the previous chart, Madison Metro has a reduced rate for students and seniors.
 It also has a Pass Program with many area colleges, hospitals and businesses.
 For example, Edgewood students and faculty pay $10/semester for Madison Metro.
 UW employees pay only $48 for an annual unlimited pass.

 Monona contracted with Madison Metro through late 1987.
 The City stopped contracting with Metro because it became cost prohibitive.
 Numerous inquiries regarding Madison Metro service returning to Monona have been made since that time; their offers heretofore have continued to be cost prohibitive.